z4gon/metroidvania-godot-game/README.md

 - The `WalkingEnemy` will just apply the `MAX_SPEED` to move left or right.
 - A set of `RayCast2D` Nodes will be constantly checking for `walls` or `edges` on the floor, and make the enemy turn around.
 - Update the `Physics2D` Layers to define the `Player`, `Enemies` and `World` Layers.

+## Hurt/Hit Boxes

+- The `HitBox` will be associated with attacks and projectiles, defining the colliders for the parts that inflict damage.
+- The `HurtBox` will be associated with parts of actos that should take damage when colliding with hitboxes.
+- The `HurtBox` emits a signal when it collides when a hitbox, the hitbox tells the hurtbox to take damage on collision.